glynis/generateExperiments/README.md

 generateExperiments
 ===================

-README is in the process of being written!
-Please excuse the incomplete sections.
+README is in the process of being written...
+Please excuse any incomplete sections!

 Target Sentences
 ===================